nasirovx/NeoNews/README.md

 GET /api/favorites/ - List all favorite news articles POST /api/favorites/ - Add a news article to favorites DELETE /api/favorites/<id>/ - Remove a news article from favorites

+## 📜 License
+This project is licensed under the MIT License.

+## ✨ Acknowledgements
+This project was purchased and further developed by nasirovx.